yannikschnitzer/certifiably-robust-policies/README.md

 * **RAM**: 16GB
 * **Disk Space**: 32GB

 The setup via Docker installs all required software and dependencies.
-This should complete relatively quick in ~10 minutes.
+This should complete relatively quick (~10 minutes).

 ## Structure and Content

 The artifact contains a `Dockerfile` which automatically sets up the environment for evaluation.
 The environment is structured as follows

 * **TACAS25** - Main Folder containing the artifact.
+  * **certifably-robust-policies** - Repository folder
     * ***PRISM-upmdps***: Repository containing our implementation and experiments, building up on the PRISM model checker.
+    * ***Performance_Plotting***: Scripts for visualising the resulting learning process as per Figures 5 and 7.
+    * ***Risk_Plotting***: Scripts to produce a visualisation of the resulting risk bounds as per Theorems 1 and 2, depicted in Figure 4.
+    *
 ## Getting Started

 After unpacking the artifact, the `Dockerfile` can be turned into an image by running: